radius-project/docs/docs/content/getting-started/quickstarts/dapr-quickstart/_index.md

 This tutorial will teach you how to deploy a Dapr microservices application using Radius.
 You will learn:

 - The concepts of the Radius application model
-- How Dapr and Radius seamlessly work together
+- How [Dapr and Radius]({{< ref resource-library >}}) seamlessly work together
-- The basic syntax of the Bicep language
+- The basic syntax of the [Bicep language]({{< ref bicep >}})

 No prior knowledge of Dapr, Radius, or Bicep is needed.

-### Tutorial Steps
+### Quickstart steps

 In this tutorial, you will:

 1. Review and understand the Radius Dapr microservices application
-1. Deploy the frontend code in a container
+1. Deploy the backend container
-1. Connect a Dapr statestore resource
+1. Deploy and connect a Dapr statestore resource
-1. Connect a python-based order generator
+1. Add a frontend container to submit orders to the backend

+### Project Radius + Dapr

+Dapr integrates directly with Project Radius to provide a simple, easy to use, and powerful way to build microservices.
+Dapr developers can:

+- Model Dapr building blocks as [Radius connector resources]({{< ref dapr-schema >}})
+- Automatically generate Dapr component configuration files based on the source resource
+- (coming soon) Automatically configure component scoping and other secure configuration based upon connections to the Dapr connectors

 ## Prerequisites